Avi GSLB Architecture and Terminologies

 An authorized user may enjoy a different set of access rights, depending upon the requirements.

 GSLB may only be configured or reconfigured by a user account having write access to GSLB Configuration.
 Such access is included in the definition of the predefined

 System-Admin role, the role assigned to the user named

 admin.
 GSLB configuration can only be performed from within the tenant named

 A user with write access to GSLB Services and read access to GSLB Configuration can define global applications (GSLB services) in their own tenant.
 It is mandatory that the same tenant be present in all Avi GSLB sites for proper operation.
 The requisite DNS records are registered on the shared-DNS service.
-The tenant administrator is able to get analytics of only the GSLB services defined for that tenant.
+The tenant administrator is able to get analytics of the GSLB services defined only for that tenant.

 For high availability, it is recommended to configure DNS for GSLB on a Service Engine group that is scalable to two or more Service Engines.
 It is also recommended to implement DNS for GSLB in more than one location.

 This can be implemented in the following two ways:

 Have at least two geographically separated active GSLB sites.
 For each site configure DNS onto a scalable SE group.